HawkExtensionTeam/Hawk/README.md

 #### How Pages Are Indexed

-When a page is indexed, the title and content is stored in local Chrome storage after stopwords in the page's content are removed to reduce unnecessary storage size.
+When a page is indexed, the title and content are stored in local Chrome storage after stopwords in the page's content are removed to reduce unnecessary storage size.

 The amazon-quip.com site is also indexed by default, but there is a 10 second delay to handle redirects.
 Pages on amazon-quip.com are polled every minute to update the indexed contents, overwriting the old contents.